 2. Minimizing the Transfer Batch

 Just having an assembly line with delivery coming out after a period of six months or a year is also undesirable.
-When different customers require different features at different points of time, having one delivery date for a large set of features is of no use to any one.
+When different customers require different features at different points of time, having one delivery date for a large set of features is of no use to anyone.
 It is unreasonable to expect the customer to wait till all other features are complete.
 So, moving individual features through the assembly line in order of priority (sequence in which features are introduced) ensures better flow and a short lead-time in delivering workable features that individual customers want.

 The way to make a transfer batch of one feature is to institute a WIP (work in process) limit control in the different resource group types.
 The work in process control implies that a new feature will be introduced to the resource group only when one under progress is complete as per the criteria set for handovers.
 The rule of “one in when one is out” ensures a single piece transfer batch flow at a feature level.
 (Due care should be taken to define features in a way that they are fairly independent entities).

 WIP control rule implies that tasks cannot be prescheduled or cut out using the “knife” of a time-boxed sprint.
-The rule of “one in when one is out” will ensure output of features in a staggered manner and that load on testing is leveled out.
+The rule of “one in when one is out” will ensure output of features in a staggered manner and that load on testing is levelled out.
 (Instead of wave of lumpy work for testing in a sprint-based scheduling.)
 The staggered flow prevents temporary bottlenecks in the system.

 The WIP control also aids transparency of queues, which in turn helps in better capacity planning between resource groups.
 Skill group sizes can be adjusted time to time to manage any temporary elongation of queue.
 (Change in complexity of features introduced in the system or loss of resources in some groups can create temporarily lengthen queues).

 The above principles will help in rapid flow of features from this system.
-The rapid delivery of individual deployable features also helps promote “a-version-at a-time” thinking approach in requirements phase to keep it under control.
+The rapid delivery of individual deployable features also helps promote “a-version-at-a-time” thinking approach in requirements phase to keep it under control.
 Customers (or marketers of the software) can keep improving the features by initiating work for the next versions.

 The suggested model of working, however, has the following drawbacks